10 Best Laptops for Architecture ( 2024 BIM Software )

 NVIDIA RTX Ada Generation:

 So although there’s going to be performance gains when rendering (due to more CUDA Cores and higher clock speeds), there isn’t going to be much performance gains when using viewport (working with a model) when you work with a very large BIM with LOD = 500 .
-Yes, there’s going to be SOME performance gains but not anything significant.
+Yes, there’s going to be SOME performance gains but nothing significant.
+Artifacts & errors may be eliminated of course.

 1TB NVMe SSD